HomeSpotsMt. Seorak

 Rolling update

-A foreigner-friendly guide to the Seorak Musan Cultural Festival in Sokcho: what it means, how the three festival parts fit together, and how to use the weekend before the final booth map is published.
+A foreigner-friendly guide to the Seorak Musan Cultural Festival in Sokcho: what it means, how the three festival parts fit together, and how to use the official food-booth map and English menu guide.

 Collection freshness